Rajendra-kharbuja/JiraInsights/README.md

 ## 9. Disclaimer

 This tool provides insights based on data extracted from Jira.
 The accuracy of the insights depends heavily on the accuracy and consistency of the data within Jira (e.g., timely status updates) and the correct configuration of the tool (e.g., status mappings in [`config.py`](config.py)).
 Use the results to inform discussions, identify areas for investigation, and track trends, not as absolute, infallible measures of performance.
 Ensure compliance with your organization's data access policies when configuring and using this tool.

+**Warning:** Using Basic Authentication with your primary Jira password may pose security risks and might be deprecated by Atlassian in the future.
+API Tokens are the recommended approach where possible.

 ---